Sridevi17j/personal_blog/src/pages/Statistics-1/index.md

 There are two types of population.
 - Finite population (limited amount of data)
 Example- Employees of the company
-- Infinite population (unlimited amoun of data) Example- Streaming of Data- Twitter Mining
+- Infinite population (unlimited amount of data) Example- Streaming of Data- Twitter Mining

 ### Sample